Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes

 \authorrunning{O.Kalashev et al} \titlerunning{CRbeam}

 \abstract { Very-high-energy \gr s produce electron positron pairs in interactions with low-energy photons of extragalactic background light during propagation through the intergalactic medium.
 The electron-positron pairs generate secondary \gr s detectable by \gr\ telescopes.
-This secondary emission can be used to detect Inter-Galactic Magnetic Fields (IGMF) in the voids of Large Scale Structure. } { New \gr\ observatory, Cherenkov Telescope Array (CTA), will provide an increase of sensitivity for detection of these secondary \gr\ emission and enable measurement of its properties for sources at cosmological distances.
-Interpretation of the CTA data including detection of IGMF and study of it's properties and origin will require precision modelling of the primary and secondary \gr\ fluxes. } { We asses the precision of the modelling of the secondary \gr\ emission using model calculations with publicly available Monte-Carlo codes CRPropa and ELMAG and compare their predictions with theoretical expectations and with model calculations of a newly developed CRbeam code. } { We find that model predictions of different codes differ by up to 50\% for low-redshift sources, with discrepancies increasing up to order-of-magnitude level with the increasing source redshifts.
-We identify the origin of these discrepancies and argue that the new CRbeam code provides reliable predictions for spectral, timing and imaging properties of the secondary \gr\ signal and can be used to study gamma-ray sources and IGMF with precision relevant for the prospective CTA study of the effects of \gr\ propagation through the intergalactic medium. } {} \keywords{}
+This secondary emission can be used to detect intergalactic magnetic fields (IGMF) in the voids of large-scale structure. } { A new \gr\ observatory, namely, Cherenkov Telescope Array (CTA), will provide an increase in sensitivity for detections of these secondary \gr\ emission and enable the measurement of its properties for sources at cosmological distances.
+The interpretation of the CTA data, including the detection of IGMF and study of its properties and origins, will require precision modeling of the primary and secondary \gr\ fluxes. } { We asses the precision of the modeling of the secondary \gr\ emission using model calculations with publicly available Monte-Carlo codes CRPropa and ELMAG and compare their predictions with theoretical expectations and with model calculations of a newly developed CRbeam code. } { We find that model predictions of different codes differ by up to 50\% for low-redshift sources, with discrepancies increasing up to order-of-magnitude level with the increasing source redshifts.
+We identify the origin of these discrepancies and demonstrate that after eliminating the inaccuracies found, the discrepancies between the three codes are reduced to 10\% when modeling nearby sources with $z\sim 0.1$.
+We argue that the new CRbeam code provides reliable predictions for the spectral, timing, and imaging properties of the secondary \gr\ signal for both nearby and distant sources with $z \sim 1$.
+Thus, it can be used to study gamma-ray sources and IGMF with a level of precision that is appropriate for the prospective CTA study of the effects of \gr\ propagation through the intergalactic medium. } {} \keywords{}